notslang/server-config/README.md

 - [Elasticsearch](https://github.com/elastic/elasticsearch) / [Kibana](https://github.com/elastic/kibana) for log & statistics aggregation / analysis.

 There's still proprietary software running on my network switch, the BIOS of all nodes that don't support [libreboot](http://libreboot.org/), and the HDD/SSD firmware.
 Besides those flaws, all the software running on the cluster is free.

+SSH keys go in `./ssh-keys`.
+Any `*.pub` files will be added to the authorized keys list, all other files will be considered private keys and added to the `.ssh` directory on the nodes.